digitalheir/rechtspraak-js/README.md

 # Rechtspraak.js
 [![Build Status](https://travis-ci.org/digitalheir/rechtspraak-js.svg?branch=master)](https://travis-ci.org/digitalheir/rechtspraak-js)[![npm version](https://badge.fury.io/js/rechtspraak-nl.svg)](https://badge.fury.io/js/rechtspraak-nl)![License](https://img.shields.io/npm/l/rechtspraak-nl.svg)[![Code Climate](https://codeclimate.com/github/digitalheir/rechtspraak-js/badges/gpa.svg)](https://codeclimate.com/github/digitalheir/rechtspraak-js)

-A bunch of utility functions to work with the open data in [Rechtspraak.nl](http://www.rechtspraak.nl/) and create well-formed JSON-LD.
+This library sanitizes and formalizes data for Dutch court judgments published by Rechtspraak.nl.
+The resulting data is published as a well-formed linked data graph (JSON-LD with JSON schema).

 ## Why?
-Rechtspraak.nl publishes information about a lot of Dutch court judgments.
-Although the source XML suggests that the data is distributed as an [RDF](https://www.w3.org/2001/sw/wiki/RDF) graph, it is rife with syntactical errors.
-Furthermore, Rechtspraak.nl provides no schema for its documents other than an incomplete PDF in natural language.
-So it's hard to know what to expect, especially for some of the more esoteric metadata fields.
+Rechtspraak.nl publishes information about a lot of Dutch court judgments with a rich collection of metadata.
+Sadly, the data model is ill-described and rife with syntactical errors.
+Rechtspraak.nl provides no schema for its documents other than an incomplete PDF in natural language and a lot of [RDF](https://www.w3.org/2001/sw/wiki/RDF) fields are invalid.
+It's hard to know what to expect when downloading a document, especially for some of the more esoteric metadata fields.

 The purpose of this project is to formalize the data model of Rechtspraak.nl.
 I have done this by analyzing all existing documents (~2 million) on Rechtspraak.nl to generate a [JSON Schema](https://spacetelescope.github.io/understanding-json-schema/) and [Typescript typings](https://www.typescriptlang.org/) for the metadata associated with the court judgments.
 I have corrected some common errors in the source files (mostly to do with not properly encoding URIs) and generate valid [JSON-LD](http://json-ld.org/) (which is compatible with RDF) from them.

-This work is a tangible step forward towards machine readable legal data.
+This work is a tangible step forward towards machine readable legal data, and hence the findability of documents and ease of automated processing.

 ## Data